jhsware/isomorphic-state-manager/README.md

         console.log(currentState)
     }

-    sessionStore.subscribe(callback, callback) // using callback as this
+    sessionStore.subscribe(callback) // Don't need a thisArg for the plain function used here as callback

     sessionStore.update({userName: "Sebastian"})